Travel archive:

 Between Domodossola, Novara, Valais and the Aosta Valley, ancient trade routes have connected cultures for centuries.
 Long before the countries we know today took form, a distinct and flourishing cultural landscape emerged here – one that still lingers in the architecture, the language, and the rhythm of life.

-Among Roman ruins and medieval fortresses, Europe’s highest peaks rise dramatically above deep valleys where some of the continent’s great rivers begin their journey.
+Among Roman ruins and medieval fortresses, Europe’s highest peaks rise dramatically above deep valleys where some of the continent’s great rivers begin their journey towards the sea.
 Moving through mountain passes, alpine lakes and historic towns, we encounter a different Italy – and a wilder, more elemental Switzerland than most have seen.

-From Milan’s Malpensa Airport, the journey begins northwest towards Lake Maggiore and the Piedmontese Alps, where the Ossola Valley opens up.
+From Milan, the journey begins northwest towards Lake Maggiore and the Piedmontese Alps, where the Ossola Valley opens up.
 Once home to one of the most important settlements of the Lepontii before the Roman era, the region today is known for its refined craftsmanship – from chocolate and cheeses to wine, beer and fine leather.

-Crossing the Simplon Pass, we enter Valais – the bilingual Swiss region where the Rhône begins its long journey towards the Mediterranean.
-From here, the landscape shifts once more as we move southward into the Aosta Valley, nestled between some of Europe’s highest peaks.
+From here, the passes lead to Valais – the bilingual Swiss region where the Rhône begins its long journey towards the Mediterranean.
+The landscape shifts and turns as we move southward into the Aosta Valley, nestled between some of Europe’s highest peaks.
+The nearby canton of Vaud offers great experiences of Lake Geneva, the towns of Montreux, Vevey, Lausanne and cheese heaven Gruyère.
+To the east, The panoramic train Glacier Express leads to the Engadin and Sankt Moritz.